bdmeter/news/content/page/2023/03/2023-03-17-privacy-policy/index.md

 ---
 title: "Privacy Policy"
-date: "2023-03-17"
+date: "2023-04-17"
 ---

 ## Who we are

-We are Bdmeter, located in NYC, United States.
+We are Bdmeter News, located in NYC, United States.
 We are one of the largest information services providers of real-time global information, technology, business, innovations, changes, ideas, thinking, and the future.

 ## Comments